Dirac procedure and the Hamiltonian formalism for cosmological perturbations in a Bianchi I universe: Conclusions

 \section{Conclusions}

 In the present work we have derived the physical phase space and the physical Hamiltonian for anisotropic cosmological theory by means of the Dirac procedure.
-We introduced the Fermi-Walker-propagated basis to define the tensor and vector modes and computed the extra Hamiltonian.
+We introduced the Fermi-Walker-propagated basis to define the tensor and vector modes and computed the extra Hamiltonian generated by the choice of that basis.
 We chose convenient gauge-fixing conditions and obtained the physical Hamiltonian in terms of background and perturbation canonical variables.
-The obtained result is valid in any gauge if the physical variables are replaced by the respective Dirac observables.
+We showed that the obtained result is valid in any gauge if the physical variables are replaced by the respective Dirac observables.
 We also reconstructed the full spacetime by means of canonical variables in the flat slicing gauge.
-Finally, we extended the obtained result to the multi-field case.
+Finally, we extended the obtained result to the multi-field case which may be relevant for models of the primordial universe.

 The Dirac method relies on the existence of the canonical isomorphism between different gauge-fixing surfaces and provides a useful framework for studying gauge-fixing conditions.
 We considered a few examples of sets of gauge-fixing conditions.
 Some of them turned out to be extensions of the gauge-fixing conditions used in isotropic spacetimes while others do not exist in isotropic spacetimes.
 For any choice of gauge-fixing conditions the Dirac observables acquire a distinct physical interpretation.
-In particular, a gravitational wave could be seen as a scalar perturbation of the metric (also in the absence of matter).
+In particular, a gravitational wave could be seen as a scalar perturbation of the metric.
+More precisely, we showed that a gravitational wave could be completely given by a wave of the perturbation of the volume density even in the absence of matter.
+It is interesting to note that the existence of the scalar mode of gravitational wave is well-known in extended or modified GR theories \cite{capozziello}.
+It has to be added though that our ``scalar" wave, unlike the one in modified GR, preserves the tensorial transformation properties due to the anisotropy of the wavefronts that is induced by the global dynamics of the model.